phoenixwright-creator/google-hard-mode/README.md

 # google-hard-mode
-Google hard difficulty project on Odin Project
+Hi, this is the Google hard difficulty project on Odin Project.
+Feel free to check it out and compare to your own versions !